hvrlxy/hvrlxy.github.io/index.md

 ## ABOUT ME

 I am a Ph.D. candidate in Computer Science (HCI) at Northeastern University, researching human-AI systems that integrate multimodal sensing and interaction, machine learning, and UI/UX design.
+I am advised by Prof. \[[Stephen Intille](https://www.khoury.northeastern.edu/home/intille/) and Prof. \[[Varun Mishra](https://varunmishra.com/).
 My work spans building wearable and mobile systems for activity recognition and experience sampling.

 I received my Bachelor degree in Mathematics and Computer Science from Gustavus Adolphus College in 2022.
 During my 4 years at Gustavus, I did research under the supervision of Prof. Louis Yu, Jillian Downey and Jacob Siehler.